openedx-unsupported/devstack/README.md

 2 CPUs and 4GB of memory works well.

 1. The Docker Compose file mounts a host volume for each service's executing code.
-The host directory is expected to be a sibling of this directory.
+The host directory is defaults to be a sibling of this directory.
 For example, if this repo is cloned to `~/workspace/devstack`, host volumes will be expected in `~/workspace/course-discovery`, `~/workspace/ecommerce`, etc. These repos can be cloned with the command below.

     ```sh
-    make clone
+    make dev.clone
     ```

+    You may customize where the local repositories are found by setting the DEVSTACK_WORKSPACE environment variable.

 2. Run the provision command, if you haven't already, to configure the various services with superusers (for development without the auth service) and